Get an experienced writer start working

 Learn how to draft

-The research aim is to evaluate the factors responsible for leadership gap in Health care system.
+The research aim is to evaluate the factors responsible for the leadership gap in the Health care system.
 Aspects such as competency prioritization and change of vision and planning in filling this gap will also be addressed.
-In addition the purpose of the research is to help health practitioners and health departmental heads on how to address these issues and particularly what steps should be taken to improve the service of health care leaders in institutions.
+In addition, the purpose of the research is to help health practitioners and health departmental heads on how to address these issues and particularly what steps should be taken to improve the service of health care leaders in institutions.
 Keeping in mind the aims of the research the following objectives of the study are developed:

 The objectives of the current study are: